 Thanks to the variety of hospitals and other clinical sites that are affiliated with the University of Toronto, the MD Program is able to provide its students with rich and diverse medical training experiences.
 For the most part, these clinical teaching sites are located in Toronto or Mississauga, but some are elsewhere in the Greater Toronto Area (GTA).
 Students also have the opportunity to complete selectives, electives, and the Family & Community Medicine clerkship rotation outside of the GTA.

 Most clinical teaching is provided in the academic health science centres (sometimes called ‘teaching hospitals’), but community hospitals – including Trillium Health Partners in Mississauga – are hosting an increasing proportion of students in all four years of study.
 The number and breadth of community sites is a strength of the MD Program, as they offer students a different perspective on patient care and often a different patient mix.
+Learning experiences take place in a variety of settings ranging from small, rural, or underserved communities to large, tertiary care health centres.

 For further information regarding our partner hospitals and health care sites, see the University-Affiliated Hospitals webpage on the Faculty of Medicine website.